sharika-mohanan/init_dir/README.md

 Sky is blue.
 Grass is not blue.
-Roses are purple.
+Roses are red.
-Violets are red.
+Violets are blue.